-In the event the Company violates any statute, ordinance, delegated legislation, the Exchange's rules or generally accepted practice on the securities market, the Exchange may decide to delist the Shares in the event such violation is serious; in other cases, the Exchange may impose a fine on the Company not to exceed SEK 1 million.
+In the event the Company violates any statute, ordinance, delegated legislation, the Exchange's rules or generally accepted practice on the securities market, the Exchange may decide to delist the Shares in the event such violation is serious; in other cases, the Exchange may impose a fine on the Company not to exceed SEK 5 million.
+If the violation is deemed to be particularly serious, a decision to delist the Shares may be combined with a fine.
 When determining the amount of the fine, consideration shall be given to the scope of the violation and the circumstances in general.
 Where the violation is less serious in nature or is excusable, the Exchange may issue the Company a warning in lieu of imposing a fine.